 Missing a good amount of school can definitely throw a wrench into a child’s recovery process, and, in the case of long-term injury, she may even have to repeat a grade.
 Keep the school informed about the status of her recovery.
 Depending on the nature of her injuries, there may be temporary disability programs or other initiatives that can help her—everything from tutoring, to extra time to complete assignments and more.

 That said, beyond the academics, once the child is well enough to return to school, it will likely require some readjusting as she gets used to resuming her routine.
 She may have to field questions from her classmates; she might not be able to play on the playground like she once did; or she might get tired during the course of the day.
 The best way to help her cope is to be patient, and let her know it’s okay to take her time getting reacquainted with school life.
 In the meantime, she doesn’t need to be alone: You are there for her, along with other types of support that she may need.

 What if I’m no longer married to the child’s mother or father?
 What special issues will I face?

 In optimal situations, the fact that an injured child’s parents are divorced should have little or no bearing on the recovery process.
 However, few such situations are optimal.
 Many times, a divorced parent who doesn’t have custody may feel just as concerned for the child, but he feels a bit left out, or powerless to help.

 If you are on relatively good terms with the child’s other parent, one of the best ways to help him cope is to let him share in the recovery process—to sit with the child, take time with the other siblings, run errands or anything else that might be useful.
 To whatever extent the divorced parent can help ease the burden, it can only help all of you.

-Importantly, talk to your family lawyer, to see if you should modify any aspects of your divorce settlement and/or court-approved parenting plans (such as visitation schedules or child support).
+Importantly, talk to your helping the family lawyer, to see if you should modify any aspects of your divorce settlement and/or court-approved parenting plans (such as visitation schedules or child support).